fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 When discussing the Edge Server environment, we're referencing components that are usually deployed in a perimeter network (that's to say it's either in a workgroup or a domain that's outside your Skype for Business Server domain structure).

-Keeping that in mind, these are the components you're going to need to keep in mind for deploying your Edge successfully:
+Keeping that in mind, these are the components you'll need to keep in mind for deploying your Edge successfully:

 - [Edge Servers](system-requirements.md#EdgeServers)